EliAndrewC/l7r/setting/l7r.md

 This choice is thought to reflect his unorthodox thinking - Sei is known for his study of the Tao of Shinsei, something most Akodo only begin to read if they live long enough to retire, and his piety led him to push for his sister Akodo no Damasu Chishin to become the new Damasu Minister of Rites.

-The Sei lineage is also a provincial lineage, having been granted authority over the province of Shimotsuke after it was taken from the Tsume family.
+The Sei lineage is also a provincial lineage, having been granted authority over the province of Shimotsuke after it was taken from the Tsume Family.

 ##### The Kiyomi, Bian, and Uyo lineages